 You need to complete the SRA independently.

-To understand more about the role of your EHR in not only meeting the MIPS 2018 requirements, but helping you excel in MIPS, register for a webinar in our MIPS 2018 boot camp webinar series.
+Contact us to understand more about the role of your EHR in meeting the MIPS 2018 requirements, andhelping you excel in MIPS.